 Bryant’s International Business program is ranked 3rd in the nation by College Factual/USA Today.
 The curriculum is globally focused from your first semester on campus.
 Our program is one of the few in the country to offer concentrations in business functions including accounting, computer information systems, entrepreneurship, finance, global supply chain management, management, and marketing.
 Expert faculty help you develop a global perspective and a fundamental cultural knowledge of the world.
 You’ll understand the relevance of complex international issues faced by managers of multinational companies and the role of technology in business, especially as it relates to globalization.

 One important differentiating resource on campus is the John H. Chafee Center for International Business, which prepares students to face the challenges of global competition through an array of learning and hands-on international and domestic opportunities.

 Before you graduate, you’ll have a strong theoretical foundation in international business.
 You will also have the unique experience of applying theories to a real-world situation through a senior year practicum.
 This intense project might pair you as a member of a team of students with a local business owner who wants to sell products in the United Arab Emirates, and a faculty member whose former career was overseeing the growth of a Chilean multinational forest products firm.
 In the end, you’ll see your hard work make a difference, and the experience is one that prospective employers will want to hear about.

 Bryant’s International Business program will provide you with an in-depth understanding of a critical functional area of concentration.
-You’ll also become proficient in a second language and study abroad, so you can practice your language skills, deepen your global perspective, and immerse yourself in a different culture.
+You’ll also become proficient in a second language by studying and working abroad, so you can practice your language skills, deepen your global perspective, and immerse yourself in a different culture.
 When you graduate, you’ll be ready to hit the ground running – in whatever country you decide to call home.